Prepare for your RN to BSN Studies

-What does it means to be in university degree completion program?
+What does it means to be in a university degree completion program?

 What does it mean to be a student of a research university like UW?

-It means you will be reading and analyzing a large amount of nursing research and data while doing your own research.
+It means you will be reading and analyzing a large amount of nursing and health-related research and data while doing your own research.
 You should expect to be reading literature and peer reviews along with other scholarly works and papers.
-You will be composing, writing academic and literature review papers and using APA and be expected to follow the academic integrity policies of the university, which prohibit plagiarism and cheating.
+You will be composing and, writing academic papers using APA style and will be expected to follow the academic integrity policies of the university, which prohibit plagiarism and cheating.

 Will I take more clinical coursework?

-The degree completion program is academic based; not clinical based.
-You will be in lecture based courses that include papers and project.
-While there is one Community Health Class with fieldwork in a community health setting, that too will require an academic review and a group presentation.
-Many students are anxious about this, because they see themselves as “not a writer”, or “not an academic”.
-Critical analysis and academic writing are skills, not inherent characteristics!
-Just as with clinical skills, academic skills can be improved, and just as a first-year nursing student will be an expert clinician with time and practice, so will you develop your academic skills during your time in the program.
+The degree completion program is academic and didactic rather than clinically oriented.
+You will be in academic courses that include papers and project.
+While there is one community health class with fieldwork, that too will require an academic review and a group presentation.
+Many students are anxious about this kind of work, because they see themselves as not a writer, or not an academic.
+Critical analysis and academic writing are skills, not inherent characteristics.
+Just as with clinical skills, academic skills can be learned and developed.
+Just as a first-year nursing student will become an expert clinician with time and practice, so too will you develop your academic skills during your time in the program.

 What are the class attendance and homework expectations?

-You need to adjust your schedule to always attend classes and have time for homework.
-It is “not okay” to miss class.
+You should adjust your schedule to always attend classes and make time for homework.
+It is not okay to miss class.
 Set your class day aside and make it a priority.
-Missing 'just one day' of class is equal to missing one week of class because you only meet once per week.
+Missing just one day of class is equal to missing one week of class because you only meet once per week.
 If you miss class, your are not there to participate in discussions/learning activities and thereby your learning (and grade) may be impacted.
-You should expect approximately 10-11 hours of work outside of class per week for each 5 credits of lecture.
-Carefully consider if you need to take a lighter load – it doesn't’t mean you’re not committed or that you’re “taking it easy”.
-Nurses sometimes neglect self-care – you know, that self-care you tell patients to do?
-Please don’t try to ‘do it all’- reduce your credit load if needed and if needed, take a quarter off.
-If you need to talk about reducing your credit load or taking a quarter off, contact your adviser as soon as possible, even if you’re not sure that’s what you want to do.
+You should expect approximately 10-11 hours of work outside of class per week for each 5 credits of coursework.
+Carefully consider if you need to take a lighter load.
+It doesn't't't mean you’re not committed or that you’re taking it easy.
+Nurses sometimes neglect self-care; exactly the kind we tell our own patients to practice.
+Rather than try to do it all, reduce your credit load if needed or take a quarter off.
+If you are considering either of these options, contact your advisor as soon as possible, even if you’re not sure that’s what you want to do.